LONE OPERATOR CAPE TOWN

 You can work on 100 rounds per session – sometimes 150 sometimes 50 – average it out on 100 rounds per session

-Due to the shortage of ranges in Cape Town, we will mainly be using False Bay Range.
+We will mainly be using Somerset West Pistol Club https://maps.app.goo.gl/zV2BpUNbn2QSp7L29 .
 But be willing to travel in case we need to move a session to another range.

-The program runs over a 12-month period – with 1 session per month as the base.
-In Capetown, the sessions take place on Sundays due to range availability and usually starts from 13h00.
-(Ranges in Capetown is hard to come by).
+The program runs over a 12-month period – with 1 session on a Saturday, per month as the base.

 You can catch up on a session with another group IF there is another group nearby that does the same session.
 You can also catch up sessions in Gauteng if and when you visit.